sebaim/MercadolibreMutantes/README.md

 ## Load Test
 * A console was included on project, that allow to create multiple threads to create multiple request
-* When request number is increased, the response time start to be higher than acceptable
+* When request number is increased to 1000, the response time start to be higher than acceptable
 ![ResponseTime](CloudResponseTime.png)
 * On this case, on a real scenario we should think about setup a server with more capacity (a non free one)
 ![Selected Plan](AzureInfra.png)